 I have made a terrific (and delicious) discovery.
-Making a marinara sauce that makes you feel like you are actually in Italy (or at the most authentic italian restaurant you can think of) is one of the easiest things to do in the world.
+Making a marinara sauce that makes you feel like you are actually in Italy is one of the easiest things to do in the world.
 Marinara sauce is so versatile, and when made from scratch with quality ingredients, potentially one of the best things in the world to eat.
 After living in Italy for two summers during college, jarred sauce just doesn’t cut it for me.
 I made it my mission to make the perfect multi-purpose marinara sauce to pair with pasta, put in lasagna, use as pizza sauce… I am actually planning on making all three of these meals this week with the sauce I am making today!
 This is the best marinara sauce I have made, and it’s one of the most versatile ingredients ever.
 It really is one marinara to rule them all.

 After trying a few recipes over the years, I’ve learned a few secrets to making the ultimate marinara sauce.
 Here they are (in order of importance):